'Dances With Wolves' actor appears in court in abuse probe

 He appeared briefly in court in North Las Vegas on Thursday but did not speak before Justice of the Peace Belinda Harris scheduled a bail hearing for Monday.
 Chasing Horse has not been formally charged.

-On Monday, Harris is expected to address Chasing Horse’s custody status and could set bail after she hears from prosecutors, investigators, victims and the defendant’s relatives.
+On Monday, Harris is expected to address Chasing Horse’s custody status as he awaits trial and could set bail after she hears from lawyers, investigators, victims and the defendant’s relatives.

 Clark County Chief Deputy District Attorney Jessica Walsh told the judge Thursday that Las Vegas police detectives, FBI special agents and victims will speak at the hearing.